 The Victory Banner and its Relation to the Element of Air

-The victory banner is also associated with the element of air.
+The victory banner in Buddhism is also associated with the element of air.
 Flags do not come to life without wind.

 Air, of course, is one of the four principal elements used in alchemical symbolism, astrology and other divination practices.
 It is associated with thought and emotion.
 In the chakra system, it is connected to the heart chakra.